Chen-Tang-2015/office-content-pr/javascript/setup-javascript.md

-# Get Setup
+# Before you begin

-1. Use your favorite text editor.
+1. Get your favorite text editor.
 You can write JavaScript in many different IDEs and since none provide a significant advantage for developing with the Office 365 APIs, choose your favorite and get started.
 [Brackets](http://brackets.io/), [Sublime Text](http://www.sublimetext.com/), [WebStorm](https://www.jetbrains.com/webstorm/), and [Visual Studio](http://www.visualstudio.com/downloads) are popular choices.